Telecommunication-Telemedia-Assessment/bitstream_mode3_p1204_3/README.md

 To be able to run the model you need to install some software.
 In addition, we suggest to have high enough free memory available – for a 10 second UHD-1 video sequence, 4 GB of memory should be sufficient.

+The following is required for native execution – for Docker, see the section [Docker Usage](#docker-usage).

 * Linux 64-bit (Currently the model is only tested on Ubuntu >= 18.04, i.e. 18.04, 20.04, 22.04)
 * git
 * Python 3 (`python3`, `python3-pip`, `python3-venv`)
 * `poetry` (e.g. `pip3 install poetry`)
 * `ffmpeg`
 * [bitstream_mode3_videoparser](https://github.com/Telecommunication-Telemedia-Assessment/bitstream_mode3_videoparser)
-    * all dependencies for the bitstream_mode3_videoparser are required, so please
+    * all dependencies for the bitstream_mode3_videoparser are required, so please install them first
     * the software itself will be installed automatically

 First, clone the repository: